-Concerns may be graded low-level if the concern does not meet the criteria for an allegation; but the person has acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work.
+Concerns may be graded low-level if the concern does not meet the criteria for an allegation; but the person\ has acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work.
 Example behaviours include, but are not limited to:

-- Being over friendly with children. - Having favourites. - Taking photographs of children on any electronic device with imaging and sharing capabilities. - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - Using inappropriate sexualised, intimidating or offensive language.
+- Being over friendly with children. - Having favourites. - Taking photographs of children on their mobile phone. - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - Using inappropriate sexualised, intimidating or offensive language.

-At Bishop Alexander Academy we:
+At Bishop Alexander LEAD academy we:

-- Ensure staff are clear about what appropriate behaviour is and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others. - Empower staff to share any low-level safeguarding concerns with the DSL (or a deputy). - Address unprofessional behaviour and support the individual to correct it at an early stage. - Provide a responsive, sensitive and proportionate handling of such concerns when they are raised.
+- Ensure staff are clear about what appropriate behaviour is and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others. - Empower staff to share any low-level safeguarding concerns via Confide (or the headteacher). - Address unprofessional behaviour and support the individual to correct it at an early stage. - Provide a responsive, sensitive and proportionate handling of such concerns when they are raised.